xonsh/scipy-2019-tutorial/tutorial.md

 ---
 # Function Macros

-.big[What actually happens to the arguments depends on the function definition.]
+.big[The function definition determines what happens to the arguments]

 --